-Malmo, who now face Swansea City in the third qualifying round, are midway through their season in Sweden, where they lie two points behind leaders Helsingborgs.
+Malmo, are midway through their season in Sweden, where they lie two points behind leaders Helsingborgs.

 Hibs have yet to begin their Scottish Premiership campaign, but Fenlon was not prepared to make that an excuse for the size of their defeat.